robbert-vdh/nih-plug/README.md

   - A simple and safe API for state saving and restoring from the editor is provided by the framework if you want to do your own internal preset management.
-- Full support for both modern polyphonic note expressions as well as MIDI CCs, channel pressure, and pitch bend for CLAP and VST3.
+- Full support for receiving and outputting both modern polyphonic note expression events as well as MIDI CCs, channel pressure, and pitch bend for CLAP and VST3.
 - A plugin bundler accessible through the
   `cargo xtask bundle <package> <build_arguments>` command that automatically detects which plugin targets your plugin exposes and creates the correct